avinashabk/avinashabk/README.md

 Welcome to my GitHub profile.

-I am a finance graduate interested in **Anti-Money Laundering (AML), Compliance, Risk & Data Analysis**.
+I am a finance graduate interested in **Anti-Money Laundering (AML), Finance, Risk & Data Analysis**.
 I use this space to showcase my projects, learning journey, and certifications related to financial analysis and risk management.